skybet/skybet.github.io/_posts/2023-10-16-firedrill-gamedays.md

 ## Lessons Learned

-Having now run several of these events - here are the key lessons learned:
+Having now run several of these events - here are some of the key lessons learned:

 * Early involvement is key - start early in the project and get people involved from the outset.
 The GameDay should be treated as a project deliverable in its own right.

 * Choose scenarios wisely for maximum learnings on incidents that are likely to occur.
 This ensures you provide valuable insights into the service and how it is supported.

-* Devise multiple scenarios - not only will you need backups but the more scenarios, the more you'll learn about the service and the greater the potential for uncovering issues
+* Devise multiple scenarios - not only will you need backups but the more scenarios, the more you'll learn about the service and the greater the potential for uncovering issues.

-* The GameDay is a complement not a substitute for more traditional forms of Operations Acceptance Testing like failure testing, backup recovery, and DR testing.
+* Resist efforts to include tests that should be done elsewhere; the GameDay is a complement not a substitute for more traditional forms of Operations Acceptance Testing like failure testing, backup recovery, and DR testing.

-* During the exercise don't lose sight of the end goal - keep reminding the participants of the questions we are seeking answers to e.g. Is system behaviour as expected?
+* During the exercise do not lose sight of the end goal - keep reminding the participants of the questions we are seeking answers to e.g. Is system behaviour as expected?
 Are there any areas we can change to improve the supportability of the service(s)?

 * Make time for a closure-type event and associated activities ensuring that nothing gets left unresolved and without an owner.